- Table of Contents

 The PXC450 have some questionable design choices that lessen comfort and ease of use.
 The counter-intuitive button layout and the odd design of the inner earcups is confusing and unpleasant over long listening sessions.
 The earcups and headband are fortunately, well-padded and the metal frame adds a little more robustness to the design.

 The PXC450 are unremarkable in their style.
+They do not look as premium as the Sony MDR-XB950N1.
 The large gray ear cups are accentuated by the silver highlights of the buttons and Sennheiser branding.
 The headband, as well as the cushion of the ear cups, is coated with a soft black padding.
 The sliver of the metal at the hinges and the frame add a little more style but not enough to make the PXC450 stand out.

 The large earcups are decently padded and mold well to the head.
 They are very large though, and may be a little too massive, depending on the user's head size.
 The PXC 450 would be a lot more comfortable if it wasn't for another odd design choice: The inside of the ear cups protrude outwards and touch the listener's ears, if not placed on the head perfectly.
 This causes a lot of discomfort after long listening sessions.